 Labeling is an effective approach to educating the public at NO added cost to government or consumers.
-This law would simply add to the checklist of existing requirements which the Department of Cannabis Control (DCC) must already enforce for packaging, labeling, and advertising.
-It will complement the educational campaigns that DCC currently funds to promote the legal market at no added cost to the state.

-Funds for recommended evaluation research would come from existing cannabis policy research funding designated in Proposition 64.
-The low cost to business of a single page "safer use" brochure for consumers is far outweighed by expected savings enjoyed by families, insurers, employers, local and state governments from reduced emergency room visits, accidental ingestions, mental health crises, and motor vehicle crashes.
+This law would simply add the mental health warnings to the checklist of existing requirements which the Department of Cannabis Control (DCC) already enforces for packaging and labeling.
+It will complement educational campaigns DCC currently funds to promote the legal market at no added cost to the state.
+The low cost to business of a one-page "safer use" brochure for consumers is far outweighed by expected savings enjoyed by families, insurers, employers (including cannabis businesses), local and state governments from reduced emergency room visits, accidental ingestions, mental health crises, and motor vehicle crashes.
+Recommended evaluation research can be funded by existing cannabis policy research funding designated in Proposition 64.
+There is absolutely no evidence that providing consumer information will help the illicit market.